HeathBrames/Movie-List/README.md

 # Movie-List
-Absolute beginner level project to get practice with state management, context api, and react in general.

 This is my first 'application' using React.js.
+Add movies to a list.
 It has no real use.

+Absolute beginner level project to get practice with state management, context api, and react in general.